 Department store sales volumes have edged up for the first time this year, according to official data.

-The quantity of goods bought at department stores rose 1.6% in July, according to the ONS survey for July.
+The quantity of goods bought at department stores rose 1.6% in July, according to the Office for National Statistics (ONS) survey for July.
 The increase followed six consecutive months of decline.

 The ONS observed: “Department stores have been declining from January 2019, partly because of store closures but July’s growth bucks this trend.

 “Department store retailers have suggested that new clothes lines in addition to extra promotions have helped with sales for this month.”

 The sales increase may not indicate improved fortunes for department stores just yet, however.
 The ONS cautioned that “monthly estimates can be more volatile” than longer-term data.

 Overall retail sales excusing fuel advanced 2.9% year on year by volume over the month and were up 3.4% by value.
 However, food stores suffered a 0.5% decline in volume.